 Remove the old flexible braided hose.

-Use a wrench to remove the flexible water hose from the water shut off valve and faucet line.
-Ours was very tight so we had to use two wrench to loosen it a bit.
+Use a wrench to remove the flexible water hose from the water shut-off valve and faucet line.
+Ours was very tight, so we had to use two wrenches to loosen it a bit.

 The rubber gasket can get stuck behind (see the photo)